PdxCodeGuild/class_mountain_goat/1 Python/12 - Regular Expressions in Python.md

 ## Compiling Regular Expressions

-The `compile` function allows us to 'compile' a regular expression, this allows us to re-use a regex without re-writing it.
+The `compile` function allows us to 'compile' a regular expression into a regex object, which we can then call methods on.

 ```python
 import re